-Did you know that Paper Management is the number one reason that people hire a professional organizer?
-Despite our society’s best efforts to “go paperless“, it has certainly been my experience working as a professional organizer that excess paper clutter is a universal challenge in the homes in which I work.
-As such, today I am posting the first in a series of blog posts that will focus on paper management.
+Did you know that paper management is the number one reason that people hire a professional organizer?
+Despite our best efforts to “go paperless“, it has certainly been my experience that paper clutter is a universal challenge, and reducing paper clutter is a common goal for my clients

-During the sorting process, have the recycle bin close at hand, as you will invariably come across manuals and warranties for items you no longer own, especially if it’s been a few years since you’ve tended to these files:
+During the sorting process, have the recycle bin close at hand, as you will invariably come across manuals and warranties for items you no longer own, especially if it’s been a few years since you’ve gone through these files:

 Take a peek at what the binder looks like when fully assembled:

 One binder is rarely sufficient for the average household with kids.
-In fact, our papers required a total of four binders to contain all of our product manual/warranty information (the three binders for “portable” products below, as well as our binder for stuff that will stay with the house).
+In fact, our papers required a total of four binders to contain all of our product manual/warranty information (the three binders for “portable” products below, as well as our binder for items that will stay with the house when we move).

 The final step is to create a cover sheet and a spine insert for the binder that summarizes the product categories contained within each binder:

-Of course, for those who are really on the “paperless” bandwagon, you can often bypass this whole process by searching for the PDF versions of the product manuals online, as most manufacturers are making manuals available electronically now.
-BT.com offers a comprehensive list of online resources for locating just about any product manual you might be searching for.
+Of course, for those who are on the “paperless” bandwagon, you can bypass this whole process by searching for the PDF versions of the product manuals online.